 B-series in inches, cm, mm.

-B Size Inches CM MM
+B Size size in Inches CM MM

 B0 39.37 x 55.67 100 x 141.4 1000 x 1414